12.7.1 Images

 What Emacs considers to be an image depends on image-file-name-extensions and image-file-name-regexps.

-The width can be customized in Emacs >= 24.1, built with imagemagick support.
+The width can be customized in Emacs >= 24.1, built with ImageMagick support.